Kalithozhi

 Kalithozhi is a 1971 Indian Malayalam film directed and produced by D. M. Pottekkad.
-The film featured actors Prem Nazir, Sheela, Sathyan and Jayabharathi.
+The film features actors Prem Nazir, Sheela, Sathyan and Jayabharathi.
 The musical score was composed by G. Devarajan and K. Raghavan.

 Synopsis

-Amminikutty (Ammini) and Raghavan are depicted as childhood friends who share everything.
-After they grow up, Raghavan moves to Madras (Chennai) to look for work, but returns home after a few months.
+Amminikutty (Ammini) and Ravi are depicted as childhood friends who share everything.
+After they grow up, Ravi moves to Madras (Chennai) to look for work, but returns home after a few months.
 Ammini is excited to see him.
 They meet and realize that they are in love.
-However, Thamphi also loves Ammini, who doesn't reciprocate Thamphi's feelings, so Thamphi tries to separate Ammini and Raghavan.
+However, Thamphi also loves Ammini, who doesn't reciprocate Thamphi's feelings, so Thamphi tries to separate Ammini and Ravi.
 One day, when Ammini comes back from Sarppakkavu, Thamphi tries to rape her.
 A witness rescues her.
 Thamphi then goes about saying that Ammini understands his feelings and everyone should accept their love.
-At first, Raghavan doesn't believe the story but eventually, his mother and relatives prevail upon him.
+At first, Ravi doesn't believe the story but eventually, his mother and relatives prevail upon him.